okorach/sonar-tools/README.md

 - `-f`: Choose export format between csv (default) and json
 - `-o`: Define file for output (default stdout).
 File extension is used to deduct expected format (json if file.json, csv otherwise)
 - `--includeURLs`: Add project or branch URL in measures export, default is to not include URLs

+## Required Permissions

+`sonar-measures-export` needs `Browse` permission on all projects of the SonarQube instance

 ## Examples
 ```